Greece 2 - yacht charters

 Vasiliki to Sivota

-At 11:00 we departed and motored to Egremni, the spectacular beach at the SW side of Lefkas.
-The weather was calm and we anchored in 9 meters of water.
+At 11:00 we departed and motored to Egremni, the spectacular beach at the SW side of Lefkas Sappho's leap.
+The weather and the weather forecast was calm and we anchored in 9 meters of water.
 The white limestone beach gave the water a milky white colouring creating a light blue ocean that was very appealing.
 Ruth and the boys rowed ashore.
 After I cleaned the boat and assured myself that the anchor was going to hold, I swam after them.
 The beach was made of tiny white round pebbles; we took a handful with us to take back to Boston.
 Ruth also selected a fist size smooth stone to sharpen our knives.
 It worked amazingly well, better than anything I ever bought at Home Depot.

 At 3:00 pm we left and raised sail, after rounding Ak Dhoukato for the second time we continued on to Sivota.
 Sivota is another popular and busy tourist destination.
 There must have been some fifteen yachts anchored in this beautiful well protected bay.
 The scene was a lot like Vasiliki.
 We mounted the outboard to the dinghy and after a brief instructions Vincent and Martin were, much to their delight, operating their own vessel.
 Despite the busy anchorage all boats swung unimpeded around their moorings and we slept well that night as there was little to no wind.